 XPILOT, our proprietary autonomous driving system, is customized for driving behavior and road conditions in China.
 Since inception, we have dedicated significant research and development efforts in autonomous driving technology, which we believe is a key element for the Smart EV experience.
-We believe that we are currently the only China-based automotive company to have developed full-stack proprietary software for commercialization of autonomous driving.
+We believe that we are currently the only China-based automotive company to develop and deploy an in-house full-stack proprietary software for commercialization of autonomous driving.
 Such capabilities enable us to continuously improve XPILOT and achieve fast system iterations.

 We have developed XPILOT 2.5, which is currently deployed on the G3 and the P7.
 Its key capabilities include adaptive cruise control, adaptive turning control, lane centering control, automated lane changing and automated parking.
 Such capabilities resonate strongly with our customers.
-As of June 30, 2020, our adaptive cruise control function had been used for 25.1 million kilometers of driving cumulatively, and our lane centering control function had been used for 25.1 million kilometers of driving cumulatively, and our lane centering control function had been used for 11.1 million kilometers of driving cumulatively.
-In June 2020, the average utilization rate of our adaptive cruise control function was 66%, and the average utilization rate of our lane centering control function was 43%.
-In the second quarter of 2020, our customers used automated parking for over 230 thousand times, among which approximately 80% were successfully completed without human intervention.
-In particular, in June 2020, the average utilization rate of our automated parking function was 46%.
+As of December 31, 2020, our adaptive cruise control function had been used for 43.7 million kilometers of driving cumulatively, and our lane centering control function had been used for 20.2 million kilometers of driving cumulatively.
+In December 2020, the monthly average utilization rate of our adaptive cruise control function was 60%, and the monthly average utilization rate of our lane centering control function was 32%.
+In 2020, our customers used automated parking for over 1,408 thousand times, among which approximately 77% were successfully completed without human intervention.
+In particular, in December 2020, the monthly average utilization rate of our automated parking function was 52%.
 XPILOT 2.5 also enables a variety of active safety features, such as forward collision warning, automatic emergency braking and blind spot monitoring, to reduce the risk of traffic accidents.

-We plan to roll out XPILOT 3.0 by early 2021.
-The XPILOT 3.0 system will feature navigation guided pilot for highway driving and advanced automated parking, in addition to the functions available in XPILOT 2.5, thereby significantly enhancing the level at which our customers can be driven by our Smart EVs.
+We rolled out NGP for highway driving, a function of XPILOT 3.0, through an OTA firmware update in January 2021, and expect to introduce more functions in XPILOT 3.0, including advanced automated parking later in 2021, in addition to the functions available in XPILOT 2.5, thereby significantly enhancing the level at which our customers can utilize our autonomous driving system.